RNIB asks Number 10 for leadership on accessible coronavirus information

 It also asks the Prime Minister to ensure all Government outlets adhere to the Equality Act which requires all service providers to make “reasonable adjustments” to support disabled people, including providing information “in an accessible format”.
 It’s signed by the Chief Executives of Action on Hearing Loss, the National Autistic Society, Sense, SignHealth, the Thomas Pocklington Trust, Guide Dogs and Visionary.

-This letter follows our continued efforts over the last month using the hashtag #InfoForAll to persuade government and businesses who are communicating updates about coronavirus to add alt text to images on social media, include audio in video content and produce alternative, accessible formats for letters and documents that have been circulated to update people on current coronavirus guidance.
+This letter follows our continued efforts over the last month using the hashtag #InfoForAll to persuade government and businesses who are communicating updates about coronavirus to add alt text to images on social media, including audio in video content and produce alternative, accessible formats for letters and documents that have been circulated to update people on current coronavirus guidance.

 While we wait for a response to this letter we will continue to call out any inaccessible information we see, and contact the relevant organisations to offer tips to help them increase accessibility.
 You can help by highlighting inaccessible Twitter posts using the hashtag #InfoForAll.